 Hay Day started as an alternative to a specified Halloween party and is now one of the longest student activity traditions behind Harvest Party and Spring Fling.

 “It gives students an opportunity who may not have a chance [otherwise] to get to know each other.
 It brings all of the student body together at a function that’s off campus, and that makes a unique atmosphere.
 Sometimes people will make friends, share a moment, make a memory at CBC that they may not have otherwise been able to make,” says Riddle.

 Directions to the Riddle farm can be picked up in the Student Services office.

-Jessica is the web editor for the Tower.
-She is from Clarksville, AR and is a senior at CBC.
+Jessica is from Clarksville, AR and is a senior at CBC.
 Jessica is double majoring in English and History, with a minor in Communication.
 After she graduates, Jessica wants to go to graduate school for Museum Studies with a focus on collections management and publish a fiction novel.
 She is a radio DJ for Tower Media and is also the student library clerk on campus.
 Jessica’s favorite things to do include reading, writing, taking photos, hanging out with friends, and listening to music.